arkency/posts/posts/2015-04-23-bring-commonjs-to-your-asset-pipeline.md

     $ npm install --save 'browserify@~>6.3'
     $ npm install --save 'browserify-incremental@^1.4.0'

-That's all!
-You can now start writing your CommonJS modules and use it in your Rails application.
+That's all! **You can now start writing your CommonJS modules** and use them in your Rails application.

     // add.js
     module.exports = function (a, b) { return a + b }